Manila folder: History

 In the 1830s, a cotton and linen rag shortage occurred in the United States.
 This caused papermakers to seek out additional production materials.

-In 1843, paper maker Mark Hollingsworth and his sons John and Lyman obtained a patent "to manufacture paper from manila fibers" of abacá leaves.
+In 1843, papermaker Mark Hollingsworth and his sons John and Lyman obtained a patent "to manufacture paper from manila fibers" of abacá leaves.
 This family company became Hollingsworth & Vose.
 The Guggenheim claims that this creation of manila paper was a way "of recycling manila rope, previously used on ships".
 The resulting paper was strong, water resistant, and flexible.

 The paper shortage "only abated in the 1870s, when rag paper was gradually replaced by paper made from wood pulp".

 By 1873, the United States Department of Agriculture quoted Thomas H. Dunham, who described Manila paper as "nine-tenths jute" when praising jute production.

 In 1906, over 2,000,000 piculs of manila fibers were produced, making approximately 66% of the Philippines' export profits.

 From 1898 to 1946, the United States colonized the Philippines following the Spanish-American War.
 The Guggenheim claims the "colonial government found ways to prevent Filipinos from profiting off of the abaca crops, instead favoring the businesses of American expats and Japanese immigrants, as well as ensuring that the bulk of the abaca harvests were exported to the United States" for use in military initiatives.

 The manila component of the name originates from Manila hemp, named after Manila, the capital of the Philippines.
 This was historically the main material for manila folders, alongside the manila envelope and manila paper.